tarantool/doc/doc/1.7/dev_guide/reference_capi/tuple.rst

 .. c:function:: box_key_def_t *box_key_def_new(uint32_t *fields, uint32_t *types, uint32_t part_count)

-    Create key definition with the key fields with passed typed on passed positions.
+    Create a key definition with the key fields with passed types on passed positions.

     May be used for tuple format creation and/or tuple comparison.